 (b) may have regard to circumstances existing before the commencement but not to conduct engaged in before the commencement.

-[Section 15D inserted by No. 47 of 2006 s.
+[Section 15D inserted: No. 47 of 2006 s.
 23.]

 15E.
 Conduct that is not unconscionable for s.
 15C and 15D

 A person is not to be taken for the purposes of section 15C or 15D to engage in unconscionable conduct in connection with a retail shop lease only because —